 - Review, map, and assess what is already known about the role and impact of faith groups on the health and well-being of local communities

-- Effectively communicate existing evidence in ways that engage and inform key stakeholders;
+- Work to effectively communicate existing evidence in ways that engage and inform key stakeholders;

 - Work with policy makers and practitioners to identify gaps in knowledge and needs for evidence;